 The name may have been Norman French as two sources note.
 The Magni Rotuli Scaccarii Normanniae lists Ranulph Hupelin in Normandy in 1198.

 Another source claims the name is "from the French, Houblinne, Oblin; a personal name."

 Early Origins of the Hoblin family

 The surname Hoblin was first found in Cornwall where they were found principally in Nanswhydden.
 The Hoblyns of Nanswhydden bought from the Blewett family part of an original estate in the barton of Colon or Cloan.
 The other moiety passed from Trefusis to the Earl of Radnor as early as the year 1620.
-This was afterwards purchased of the representatives of the last earl by the Hoblyns, and the whole is now the property of the Rev. Robert Hoblyn.
+This was afterwards purchased of the representatives of the last earl by the Hoblyns, and the whole is now the property of the Reverend Robert Hoblyn.

 "Within the church [of St. Columb, Cornwall] are several monuments and grave stones, belonging to the families of Arundell, Hoblyn of Nanswhydden, Hoblyn of Tresaddarne, Pendarves, Vyvyan, and Sir Richard Bealinge."

 "The manor of Nanswhydden originally belonged to the family of that name, and continued in their possession until the year 1581, when it was purchased by the Hoblyn family; and from that period until within these few years, it was their principal residence.
 It is still their property; but the large and elegant mansion exhibits nothing but a scene of desolation.
-Nanswhydden House, as it lately stood, was begun in the year 1740, at which time the eastern wing was added to the old house that then occupied the site, and was left standing by Robert Hoblyn, Esq. then member of parliament for Bristol."
+Nanswhydden House, as it lately stood, was begun in the year 1740, at which time the eastern wing was added to the old house that then occupied the site, and was left standing by Robert Hoblyn, Esquire, then member of parliament for Bristol."

 In Essex, early Colchester records show Hobelyn Flemyng in 1373 and William Hobelyn in 1374.